Get Answers to Your Questions, Fast.

 Communications (5 Items)

-Hyundai Canada will often send you these notices as well as your servicing dealer may send you service reminders or surveys.
-You may choose to call the dealership to opt in/out of these communications.
+Hyundai Canada will often send you these notices, and your servicing dealer may also send you service reminders or surveys.
+You may choose to call your dealership to opt in/out of these communications.

 Hyundai continuously strives to provide our customers with the best possible service and products, and we cannot do this without your help.
 We understand that completing a survey or posting a review takes precious time out of your day, and we truly appreciate any feedback you can give us.
 By gathering first-hand information about your experience with our vehicles, Hyundai dealerships, and company, we can continue to improve on the Hyundai ownership experience.